-The Will Erwin Headache Research Center is part of the UT Health Science Center at Houston and the Vivian L. Smith Department of Neurosurgery.
-The Will Erwin Headache Research Center is also associated with the Will Erwin Headache Research Foundation, a non-profit organization with the admirable goal of finding cures for debilitating headaches.
+The Will Erwin Headache Research Center is associated with the Will Erwin Headache Research Foundation, a non-profit organization with the admirable goal of finding cures for debilitating headaches.
 For more details on the work of the Will Erwin Headache Research Foundation, click here.

 Dr. Mark Burish is an assistant professor in the Department of Neurosurgery at the University of Texas Health Science Center at Houston, where he also serves as a neurologist and interventional pain specialist.
 He obtained his MD and PhD at Vanderbilt University, where his research focused on brain mapping of motor and somatosensory systems including studies on how the central nervous system adapts after injury.
 His neurology and pain management training was at the University of California at San Francisco, where his treatment of patients led to an interest in headache and pain.
 For a full list of Dr. Burish’s publications, click here.